 :

-fun bindContact(contact: Contact) = itemView.apply { name.text = contact.name avatar.loadUrl(contact.image) setOnClickListener { listener(contact) } }
+fun bindContact(contact: Contact) = itemView.apply {

 Shut up and take my money!

 This is a sneak peek of what Kotlin can do for you.
-Many of these things are just a syntactic sugar that improves readiness, helps write cleaner code, avoids boilerplate and, the most important thing, makes you feel like a ninja.
+Many of these things are just a syntactic sugar that improves readability, helps write cleaner code, avoids boilerplate and, the most important thing, makes you feel like a ninja.

 Kotlin has many other awesome features you’d love to learn.
 The language is really fun and creative, it’s pragmatic (just a small set of incredible features) and it’s totally integrated with Android development.